-Finger-Nose-Finger
+Finger-Nose-Finger Test

-To test co-ordination, stand or sit in front of the person.
-Hold your finger approximately 9 cm from the person's face.

-Have him touch your finger with his index finger, then touch his nose and then touch your finger again.
+To test co-ordination, stand or sit in front of the person, holding your finger approximately 45 cm from the person's face.
+Ask him to touch your finger with his index finger and then to touch his nose and touch your finger again.